enginmanap/limonEngine-docs/docs/APIUsage.rst

 * TRIGGER: Lists the trigger volumes in the map, and selector for "first enter", "enter", "exit".
 Uses variable type LONG_ARRAY, sets handle id, and selected trigger. for details refer to :ref:`Trigger Object Editor`
 * GUI_TEXT: Lists the GUI Text elements in the map.
 Uses variable type LONG, sets handle id
 * FREE_NUMBER: Renders input box for number.
 Uses variable type LONG.
 Sets the number entered.
+* COORDINATE: Used to pass 3D vectors.
+Editor doesn't handle this type.
+* TRANSFORM: Used to pass 4x4 Transformation matrix.
+Editor doesn't handle this type.
+* MULTI_SELECT: Renders combobox.
+In a request, same description and multi select parameters are grouped to build the combobox.
+First of this group is the selected object.
+Selected object should be repeated at its desired position.
+Ex: "apple, banana, apple, grape" values will render "banana, apple, grape" combobox with apple selected.

 ValueTypes Enum
 ===============